zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 <a name="advanced-template-blade-topics-pinning-the-blade"></a>
 ### Pinning the blade

 Blades can be marked as able to be pinned to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition file.
 By default, blades are pinned as button parts to the dashboard.
-If a different represention should be used, it should be specified in the PDL.
+If a different represention should be used, it should be specified in the PDL file.

 <a name="advanced-template-blade-topics-storing-settings"></a>
 ### Storing settings